Share the flavour of Australian native plants this Christmas with NIHS Environmental Club’s Bush Tucker Gifts. Order now via TryBooking.

 • Fitness Fridays

-Students also participate Extended Connect where the Connect Program is delivered.
+Students also participate in Extended Connect where the Connect Program is delivered.
 The program involves students engaging in discussions, activities and student choice sessions.

 Learning is divided into the following four strands: